Texas Property Tax Exemptions for Disabled Vets | Tim Popp

 • Proof that the property is your homestead (your primary residence).

-It’s important to apply promptly after purchasing your home or receiving your disability rating.
-While some exemptions can be applied retroactively, it’s always best to get it done as soon as possible to ensure you receive the full benefit.
+Apply as soon as you can after buying your home or getting your disability rating.
+Some exemptions can be applied retroactively, but it’s better to get it done right away to make sure you get the full benefit.

 The PCS Factor: Keeping Your Texas Home as a Rental

-One common scenario for military families is a Permanent Change of Station (PCS).
-You’ve established roots in Texas, maybe bought a home in San Antonio near Lackland Air Force Base, or in Killeen close to Fort Hood.
-Now, orders come through for another assignment, perhaps out of state or even overseas.
-What do you do with your Texas home?
+Here’s a common situation for military families.
+You get a Permanent Change of Station (PCS).
+Maybe you bought a home in San Antonio near Lackland Air Force Base, or in Killeen close to Fort Hood.
+Now you have orders for another assignment, possibly out of state or overseas.
+What happens to your Texas home?

-For disabled veterans, especially those with high disability ratings, the property tax exemptions dramatically change the financial calculus of keeping your Texas home as a rental property.
-Without the exemption, retaining a property as a rental often involves factoring in significant property tax liabilities, which can eat into your rental income or even make the venture unprofitable.
+For disabled veterans, especially those with high disability ratings, the property tax exemptions completely change whether it makes sense to keep your Texas home as a rental.
+Without the exemption, keeping a property as a rental means dealing with significant property taxes that can eat into your rental income or make the whole thing unprofitable.

-However, Texas law states that the 100% property tax exemption for 100% disabled veterans applies to their homestead.
-If you move out and convert the property to a rental, it typically ceases to be your homestead.
-This means the 100% exemption would no longer apply, and you would generally become responsible for the full property tax burden.
+But here’s the catch: Texas law says the 100% property tax exemption for 100% disabled veterans applies to their homestead.
+If you move out and convert the property to a rental, it’s no longer your homestead.
+The 100% exemption typically no longer applies, and you become responsible for the full property tax bill.

-This is a crucial point many veterans overlook.
-While Texas is incredibly generous, the homestead exemption is tied to your primary residence.
-If you PCS and rent out your home, it’s no longer your primary residence, and the full exemption typically goes away.
-You would then be subject to the standard property taxes applicable to investment properties in your area, which could be substantial in growing markets like Austin or Fort Worth.
+This is something many veterans miss.
+Texas is generous, but the homestead exemption is tied to your primary residence.
+If you PCS and rent out your home, it’s not your primary residence anymore, and the full exemption typically goes away.
+You’d then pay standard property taxes for investment properties in your area, which can be substantial in growing markets like Austin or Fort Worth.

-It’s always wise to consult with a tax professional or your local CAD to understand the specific implications for your situation if you’re considering converting your homestead to a rental property after a PCS.
-While the 100% exemption is a powerful benefit for your primary home, its applicability changes once that home is no longer your primary residence.
+Talk to a tax professional or your local CAD if you’re thinking about converting your homestead to a rental property after a PCS.
+The 100% exemption is powerful for your primary home, but it changes once that home is no longer your primary residence.

 Ready to see what you qualify for?